alexnardini/FLAM3_for_SideFX_Houdini/README.md

 **Highly inspired by Apophysis software and its workflow design.**

 Many Apophysis fractal Flames are available for download on the web and you can load them inside FLAM3 for Houdini, or you can use Apophysis or Fractorium to author your flames first and load them back into FLAM3 for Houdini.
+But also the other way around, create your flame in Houdini and render them inside other application...you've got choises.

 **Download Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)

 **Download Fractorium here**: [**Fractorium download**](http://fractorium.com/)

 ## Viewport live point cloud
 `Imagine the possibilities using Houdini procedural paradigm to control all aspect of your Flame.`
 ![FLAM3HOUDINI viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_Hviewport_01_H19.jpg)
 ![FLAM3HOUDINI viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_Hviewport_02_H19.jpg)
 `FLAM3 for Houdini generate a live point cloud of the fractal Flame being worked on.`

 ## Load Flames files authored with Apophysis, Fractorium, etc.
 Following some images showing FLAM3 for Houdini rendering some of the Fractorium's example flame files.